 Unlike the burning that they do in the other parts of the island, the sugar cane here is handpicked with a machete which is why the plants are grown in a very organized way, 12 feet apart so that machetes and water can get in there.

-On the tour, they walked through the process for making their organic product in the distillery, how they bottle it and how to taste the vodka.
-They are also family run, a surfing family to boot, and I love the surfing posters in the bottling area – a reminder of what they are working hard for!
+On the tour, they walked through the process of making their organic product in the distillery, how they bottle it, and how to taste the vodka.
+They are also family-run, a surfing family to boot, and I love the surfing posters in the bottling area – a reminder of what they are working hard for!

 This water is bottled and becomes Mahalo Water, the most expensive water in the world.
-It is also Hawaii number one export and it not shipped to the U.S. but rather Japan (40, 40-foot containers every month) where is sold for $6-8 a bottle, a 16-oz bottle, not even 2 liters!
-The pH balance of the water is the same as plasma, or human blood and the Japanese view it as medicinal.
+It is also Hawaii's number one export and is not shipped to the U.S. but rather to Japan (40, 40-foot containers every month) where is sold for $6-8 a bottle, a 16-oz bottle, not even 2 liters!
+The pH balance of the water is the same as plasma or human blood, and the Japanese view it as medicinal.
 What I can tell you is that it makes a darn good vodka!

 Organic sugar cane and Mahalo water using solar-powered machinery equals sensational!

-I won’t say that it is a great place for kids, although there were children the day I went.
-They can’t taste the vodka and even the truffles in the gift shop have them as well, but it is a fun spot for adults!
-Whether it is for a tour, an event like a wedding or one of their new concerts series that Ocean Vodka has put together, the folks that run this place are super cool!
-They have a great website with lots of drink recipes, I have tried the Strawberry and Thai basil drink, it is delicious!
+I won't say that it is a great place for kids, although there were children the day I went.
+They can't taste the vodka and even the truffles in the gift shop have them as well, but it is a fun spot for adults!
+Whether it is for a tour, an event like a wedding, or one of their new concert series that Ocean Vodka has put together, the folks who run this place are super cool!
+They have a great website with lots of drink recipes, I have tried the Strawberry and Thai basil drink, and it is delicious!
 If you like their Facebook page there is a “quitting time” recipe every Friday.

 How about you?
 Have you been to a vodka farm or distillery?
 How about a sugar cane farm?